Live from the Southern Command in sunny South Florida.

 I'm going to Pittsburgh.

-I'll be uh flying to Pittsburgh tomorrow afternoon.
+I'll be flying to Pittsburgh tomorrow afternoon.

-Playing the San Diego Chargers.
+I'm playing the San Diego Chargers.

 The Chargers.

-Um, I know there's other people anxiously waiting to talk to you.
+Well, I know there's other people anxiously waiting to talk to you.

-Um, and you you really provide a great service.
+And you really provide a great service.

 Well, thank you very much.

-Go get them rush.
+Go get them, Rush.

 I shall.